 There is none out there who doesn’t need video marketing.
 I’m sorry, “there is none” has always sounded weird to me.
 Let me rephrase: everyone needs video marketing.
+This is why you should check out something like this YouTube advertising agency who can help you when it comes to your video marketing.

 Considering that I’ve literally met every person in the world, I know what I’m talking about.